On day 98 of my 366-day self-care challenge, I entered the uncomfortable realm of being vulnerable.

-There is a certain level of vulnerability that comes with releasing a project into the world, especially when it’s something we’ve poured our heart and soul into.
+There’s a certain level of vulnerability that comes with releasing a project into the world, especially when it’s something we’ve poured our heart and soul into.

-So what exactly is criticism?
+So, what exactly is criticism?

-When we experience the world — through art, food or ideas — we form opinions about them based on our own needs and beliefs.
-We decide for ourselves if something is useful, valuable, good or bad.
-We criticize all the time.
+When we experience the world — through art, food, or ideas — we form opinions about them based on our own needs and beliefs.
+We decide for ourselves if something is useful, valuable, good, or bad.